SSL#

 ssl_ocsp_responder#

-Overrides the URL of the OCSP responder specified in the "Authority Information Access" certificate extension for validation of client certificates.
+Overrides the URI of the OCSP responder specified in the "Authority Information Access" certificate extension for validation of client certificates.

 ssl_ocsp_responder http://ocsp.example.com/;